 In turn, the employee is disappointed by the outcome and switches to being an average employee like Mark, who prefers getting work done rather than honing one’s skills in the process.
 He is bogged down by familial expectations and wants a quiet day at work.
 But what he gets is a series of reminders and alerts about how he is falling behind.

 How does one peacefully decide whether they submerge themselves in training sessions or concede defeat with the office routines being stressful enough?
 The task at hand is a struggle in itself and necessitates the cause-effect relationship.

 As employees, they need to decide whether their focus area improves their functional capabilities or banking on the current opportunity.

-As leadership, they need to decide whether the focus area of their companies is upscaling the growth of the company at the cost of employees or rewarding them for their loyalty and consistency.
+As leaders, they need to decide whether the focus area of their companies is upscaling the growth of the company at the cost of employees or rewarding them for their loyalty and consistency.

 Here is where the key to the problem lies.
-The leaders need to value their employees as much as their clients.
+Leaders need to value their employees as much as their clients.
 When a person gets treated as an asset, they thrive in such an environment and can add value to their work.

 Once a person feels underappreciated and underpaid, they lose their usual enthusiasm towards work and prefer being a silent spectator rather than an innovator.
 The behavioral change in the employee’s attitude affects not only their growth but also that of the company.

 So, why not seek a middle ground where both- the employees and the employers are happy?
 Such a situation will only exist when the employer can understand the employee and cherish them along the way.
 They can offer opportunities for training with the apparent backing of financial stability.
 An increase in remuneration with the following skillset makes the employee stand apart from the rest.